 tests_from_zdumpthat generates test cases for each clock transition in the

-tzsource into an ICU-specific format.
+tzsource and from CLDR data (mentioned below) into an ICU-specific format.
 ICU is freely available under a BSD-style license.

-tzsource into a Joda-specific binary format.
-Joda Time is freely available under a BSD-style license.
+tzsource into Julia.
+It is freely available under the MIT license.

 tzsource into Python.
 It is freely available under a BSD-style license.